digram/bukua-auth/README.md

 **Configuration Notes:**
 - **Environment**: Use the development base URL for testing and production URL for live applications
-- **User Access App URL**: Must exactly match the App URL registered in your Bukua Developer Dashboard
+- **User Access App URL**: Must exactly match the App URL from your Bukua Developer Dashboard
 - **User Model**: Ensure this matches your application's User model namespace

 ### Database Setup